 After opening that picture at Photoshop, I started playing with filters and Smart Blur caught my attention.
-It gave some kind of vectorized or plastic look to the picture.
-After that, I applied a couple of filters more, ending up with this result.
-I also applied the folded paper effect to an image from a travel blog I published on IvBeenThere.
+It gave some kind of vectorized or plastic look to the picture ending up with an interesting result.

 Original image by José Bernalte

 Download and open a cropped version of the of the original image: here…

 >> Go to FILTERS >> BLUR >> Smart Blur and set Radius: 100, Threshold: 100, Quality: High, Mode Normal.
 You will get a smooth, illustration like image.

 >> Now go to FILTERS >> SHARPEN >> Unsharp Mask and set Amount: 60, Radius: 80, Threshold: 0.

 That’s it.
 No extra steps.
 This effect is based on the Smart Blur filter which, when applied with the highest settings values, it gives an illustrated look to the image.
 The Unsharp Mask filter is applied to give more contrast and saturation to the image in one single step.

 Depending on the size or quality of the image, these settings should be changed.
 As with any other photo effect, play with the settings to find the ones that best fit the image you are using.
 You should always try to start with a well balanced image.
 If necessary, increase the contrast or sharpen the image before applying the filters.

 Adding a frame and some folds to the image